201 KAR 26:210. Educational requirements for licensure as a licensed psychological associate.

 (a) The curriculum shall encompass a minimum of forty-five (45) semester hours of graduate study.

-2. Cognitive-affective bases of behavior, including the subject matters of learning, thinking, motivation, emotion.
+2. Cognitive-affective bases of behavior, including the subject matters of learning, thinking, motivation, and emotion.

 3. Social bases of behavior, including the subject matters of social psychology, group process, organizational psychology and systems.

-4. Individual differences, including the subject matters of personality theory, human development, abnormal psychology.
+4. Individual differences, including the subject matters of personality theory, human development, and abnormal psychology.

-(2) The applicant shall provide any documentation required by the board in the manner and form prescribed by the board to confirm compliance with or satisfaction of the requirements of this law.
+(2) The applicant shall provide any relevant documentation requested by the board to confirm compliance with or satisfaction of the requirements of this administrative regulation.

-(3) At the discretion of the board, any deficiency in course work or other requirements may be corrected by appropriate remedial work.
+(3) A deficiency in course work or other requirements may be corrected by appropriate remedial work.